 With so many options, deciding among boot camps for teens is the second hardest decision; the hardest one is deciding you have to get help.
 How do you go about picking the right solution for your troubled boy?

-Deciding Which Boot Camp for Your Teen is as Difficult as Deciding in the First Place that Your Teen May Need One
+Deciding Which Boot Camp for Your Teenage Boy is as Difficult as Deciding in the First Place that Your Teen May Need One

 Why would I need a boot camp for teens and do they really work?